 Hello sweet friends!
 Have you ever thought about starting a blog?
 I was unsure for the longest time.
 I initially tried a few different platforms but decided I wanted more out of my host.
 By more, I mean I wanted to be self-hosted.
 Basically, I wanted to be in control of absolutely everything.
 Unfortunately for me, I was newbie so I was prepared to struggle with the technical side of blogging.
 I heard wonderful things about blogging on WordPress.Org because all you need is a domain name and web-hosting.
 Bluehost highly recommended by bloggers as a hosting platform for beginners and you get your domain name for free!
 Not to mention, setting up WordPress on it is now just a one-click install!
 My friend Abby has a 10-Day Quickstart Guide to walk you through step-by-step on how to start a blog, but if you want to jump right in, I have broken down the steps to at least get you set up so you can get started with Bluehost.

 First things first, should you start a blog?
 In short, YES!
 The only regrets I have when it comes to blogging is not having started sooner and not taking it more seriously when I started.
 Did you know that you can make money blogging?
 I didn’t when I started, but you can!
+Before you start, ensure that your internet service provider is top notch.
+This helps tremendously when it comes to saving your sanity long term.
 The best way to go about it is to have a self-hosted site.
 Like I mentioned before, you can achieve this through Bluehost.
 I have had such great experience with them and I am certain you will too!
 Blogging has been a tremendous creative outlet for me.
 I have met so many other bloggers and the warm welcome was almost overwhelming.
 It’s such a beautiful group to be a part of and with so many different niches, you are sure to find a place where you fit right in.
 Blogging allows me so much flexibility in my schedule, because I can do it anywhere and everywhere.
 If you do decide to monetize your blog, then self-hosting is a must.
 Besides, you’ll earn your money back for hosting before you know it.

 Click here to start building your WordPress blog and you will be directed to Bluehost homepage.
 Click the big green “get started now” button.